What is the EGE?

 The EGE reports to the President of the European Commission and to the College of Commissioners as a whole.

-The EGE is currently working on the topics of gene editing, artificial intelligence and the future of work
+In addition to its mobilisation on COVID-19, the EGE is working on the topics of genome editing, artificial intelligence and the future of work.

 The work of the EGE

 The EGE is tasked with integrating ethics at

 - at inter-institutional level with the European Parliament and the Council

 EGE members are appointed for their expertise in the fields of law, natural and social sciences, philosophy and ethics.

 This ensures an independent, inter-disciplinary perspective on the ethical questions posed by scientific and technological innovation.